git-raghav/NexoraAI/README.md

 -   scikit-learn
 -   shap
 -   evidently
--   psycopg2-binary
 -   python-dotenv
 -   plotly
 -   joblib
+-   matplotlib

 ## Notes

--   The project uses PostgreSQL to store dataset and model metadata
+-   The project uses SQLite to store dataset and model metadata
 -   Models and datasets are stored on the filesystem
 -   SHAP values are used for model interpretability
 -   Evidently AI is used for data drift analysis